Brian-MT-Nguyen/Schism/prototypes/cinematics/README.md

 Schism Scene Flow Prototype

-The scene flow of Schism created by Samip Niraula.
+The cinematics of Schism created by Samip Niraula.

 Link to Deployed Prototype: Schism Scene Flow